 If you’re concerned that the job isn’t the right fit, don’t take the job.
 But your only goal in the interview should be to get invited back for the next round, or get a job offer.
 And this is how to do that.

 Remember, research is the first step… so imagine they ask, “how would you describe yourself?”… and because you did your research… you know that the job requires a lot of teamwork and collaboration.
 It’s not a job where you sit quietly and work by yourself all day.

-So in your answer, you’d want say you’re collaborative, you enjoy working as part of a team, etc., and then give them an example of this.
+So in your answer, you’d want to say you’re collaborative, you enjoy working as part of a team, etc., and then give them an example of this.

 “I’d describe myself as being very resourceful and ambitious at the same time.
 I find solutions, get creative and solve problems without needing the help of coworkers or managers.
 I know when to ask for help and I don’t stay quiet if I do need assistance.
 But when it is possible to handle something without occupying the time of others, I do it and I consider myself very good at it.
 It’s one of the things my last boss would say they liked most about me if you asked them to describe my style of work.”